dimk1301/Guides/supply-chain-security.md

 - **Java projects:** JDK installed, Maven (`mvn -v` works).
 - **JS projects:** Node.js and npm or Yarn installed.
-- **[depscan](https://github.com/owasp-dep-scan/dep-scan)** (OWASP dep-scan) installed — the tool that generates the vulnerability report this whole workflow is built around:
+- **[depscan](https://github.com/owasp-dep-scan/dep-scan)** (OWASP dep‑scan) installed — the tool that generates the vulnerability report this whole workflow is built around:
   ```bash
   pip install owasp-depscan
   # or via Docker:
   docker pull ghcr.io/owasp-dep-scan/dep-scan:latest
   ```
-- **An MCP-capable AI agent client**, such as GitHub Copilot Chat, Claude Code, Cursor, Windsurf, or Kiro CLI.
-This guide's examples use generic syntax that applies to any of them — the underlying MCP concept is the same across all.
+- **An MCP‑capable AI agent client**, such as GitHub Copilot Chat, Claude Code, Cursor, Windsurf, or Kiro CLI.
+This guide’s examples use generic syntax that applies to any of them — the underlying MCP concept is the same across all.
 - A basic comfort with reading `git diff` output, since every step below ends with you reviewing one.

 ---